osrf/buildfarm-tools/README.md

 ## Tools usage

-If you are a ROS or Gazebo developer interested in getting information about errors you're getting in CI; or if you want to gather statistics of tests and errors in ROS or Gazebo, you can check the following plays:
+If you are a ROS or Gazebo developer interested in getting information about errors you're getting in CI or if you want to gather statistics of tests and errors in the buildfarms you can check the following plays:

 * [Is an error a known issue or a flaky problem?](./playbook/is-an-error-a-known-issue-or-a-flaky-problem.md)
 * [Check historical data of a test regression](./playbook/check-historical-data-of-a-test-regression.md)